the-turing-way/the-turing-way/book/website/communication/presentations/presentations-remote.md

 ### Honoraria for Delivering a Talk

-> Honoraria recognises the speaker's work by recompensating them for the time and expertise they invested in developing and delivering a talk.
+> Honoraria recognises the speaker's work by recompensing them for the time and expertise they invested in developing and delivering a talk.

 An invited talk is often expected to be delivered for free as it benefits both the organisers and the speakers.
 However, it is not a fair situation for all, especially when people have personal financial needs, or if they are self-funded.